RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/19-PSA.md

 <sup>29</sup> Thus they provoked [him] to anger with their inventions: and the plague brake in upon them.
 <sup>30</sup> Then stood up Phinehas, and executed judgment: and [so] the plague was stayed.
 <sup>31</sup> And that was counted unto him for righteousness unto all generations for evermore.
-<sup>32</sup> They angered [him] also at the waters of strife , so that it went ill with Moses for their sakes:
+<sup>32</sup> They angered [him] also at the waters of strife, so that it went ill with Moses for their sakes:
 <sup>33</sup> Because they provoked his spirit, so that he spake unadvisedly with his lips.
 <sup>34</sup> They did not destroy the nations, concerning whom the LORD commanded them:
 <sup>35</sup> But were mingled among the heathen, and learned their works.